 History teaching aims to develop enquiry and research skills as well as enabling children to organise and convey information in a variety of ways.
 They consider ways in which the past is represented and handle and interpret artefacts from the period of study.
 Over the seven years at the school, children will develop a sense of chronology.
 The periods covered are very varied and include: Ancient Britain, The Romans, Saxons and Vikings and The Coronation amongst others.

-This subject is co-ordinated by Ollie Johnson and Rachael Norman.
+This subject is co-ordinated by Rachael Norman, Liz Sims and Ollie Johnson.